seaweedfs/seaweedfs/README.md

  http://localhost:8080/3,01637037d6.jpg
 ```

-Notice we add an file extension ".jpg" here.
+Notice we add a file extension ".jpg" here.
 It's optional and just one way for the client to specify the file content type.

 If you want a nicer URL, you can use one of these alternative URL formats: